ricasbp/PrinterDataProcessing/README.md

 `https://code.visualstudio.com/download`

-2. Open a Command terminal and clone this repository in your PC, in the correct folder, wtih:
+2. Open a Command terminal and clone this repository in your PC, in the correct folder, with:

 `git clone git@github.com:ricasbp/PrinterDataProcessing.git`